 Technology in terms you understand.
 Sign up for the Confident Computing newsletter for weekly solutions to make your life easier.
 Click here and get The Ask Leo!
 Guide to Staying Safe on the Internet — FREE Edition as my thank you for subscribing!

-8 Reasons Email is Wonderful
+9 Reasons Email Is Wonderful

 There are so many ways to communicate these days it just boggles the mind.

+I use all of those from time to time as situations warrant.
 But I keep coming back to a tried and true communication mechanism that works the best for me for so many different reasons.

 I keep coming back to email.